OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: []

-        <p class=jekyll-theme-minimal scene-class-attr-comment">list of geometries that geometry procedural can reference during procedural generate/update stages.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">list of geometries that geometry procedural can reference during procedural generate/update stages.
 For example, an instancer geometry procedural can instance primitives generated by the reference geometry procedural.</p>

     <h3>reverse_normals</h3>